ggiannarakis/causal-jobs/README.md

 (see ```causal-jobs-powershell.ps1```, Widows in my case).
 Then using Task Scheduler / Cron set up a daily task at a convenient time to execute the aforementioned script.
-If you miss a day or two (e.g. due to localhost being offline) you can always manually execute the task.
+If you miss a day or two (e.g. due to localhost being offline) you can always manually execute the task provided the missing email is the last among the emails labeled as *causal-jobs*.

 ### 6. Create the Analysis script